Visiting Bryce Canyon in October

-The small number of visitors in October make the popular trails in Bryce Canyon infinitely more enjoyable.
+The small number of visitors in October makes the popular trails in Bryce Canyon infinitely more enjoyable.
 Keep in mind that weather, road, and trail accessibility will dictate where you can hike.
 Below are two suggestions for hikes in October:

-Hike the Swamp Canyon Loop: Further south, beyond the Bryce Amphitheater is the Swamp Canyon Loop trail.
+Hike the Swamp Canyon Loop: Further south, beyond the Bryce Amphitheater, is the Swamp Canyon Loop trail.
 This is a beautiful trail to hike in October.
-This trail is a 4 mile loop rated moderate due to its steep climbs.
+This trail is a 4-mile loop rated moderate due to its steep climbs.
 You’ll travel through Ponderosa Pines and have incredible views of the red and pink cliffs.
 The trail may be muddy or even snowy, so make sure to have hiking boots or hiking shoes and synthetic (non-cotton) socks.

 hiking in october

 Since weather conditions can be unpredictable in October, it’s important to be well-prepared for a hike this time of year.
-Waterproof outer layers will keep you warm and dry on trail.
+Waterproof outer layers will keep you warm and dry on the trail.
 The trails may be muddy so it’s a good idea to wear synthetic, wool/polyester blend socks.
 These socks will keep your feet insulated even if they get wet.

 A guided hiking tour is an option that helps you maximize your time and hike some of the best trails with a knowledgeable, local guide.
 Wildland Trekking offers inn-based tours during the month of October that will take you to Bryce Canyon, Escalante, and Zion National Park and then back to a beautiful lodge for a gourmet meal.
 There are also camping tours if you prefer to sleep under the stars.
-All necessary gear will be provided— tents, sleeping bags, daybacks and more.
+All necessary gear will be provided— tents, sleeping bags, daypacks, and more.

 Backpacking in the park is permitted in October, but remember snowstorms are possible.
 Be prepared for all possible conditions and check in with the rangers at the Visitor Center when you purchase a backcountry permit.